-ZLAP continues to implement a derivative hedging programme to reduce its exposure to market risk arising from future fee income linked to policyholder equity investments (extended in 2021, discussed previously).
-Another key use of derivatives is an embedded interest rate risk hedging programme designed to mitigate the risks associated with contractual benefit options on a block of the Company's in-force business, the present value of which is linked to current interest rates.
+ZLAP continues to implement derivative programmes to reduce its exposure to market risk.
+The Company reduced the coverage of the derivative programmes in 2022, increasing the amount of retained market risk.

+Another use of derivatives is an embedded interest rate risk hedging programme designed to mitigate the risks associated with contractual benefit options on a block of the Company's in-force business, the present value of which is linked to current interest rates.

-ZLAP also invests its assets in accordance with the 'Prudent Person Principle' as set out in Solvency II legislation.
+ZLAP invests its assets in accordance with the 'Prudent Person Principle' as set out in Solvency II legislation.
 Aligned to this principle, ZLAP must only invest in assets and financial instruments whose risks the Company can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its OSN.
 The Company must also ensure that its portfolio of assets is of sufficient quality and security and that the Company's liquidity needs have been taken into account as part of the asset selection process.

 In relation to sustainability risk, ZLAP continues to maintain its key Responsible Investment principles as part of its Environmental Social and Governance ('ESG') integration strategy across all its investments.
 This approach is supported by Zurich Group's commitment to the UN Principles for Responsible Investment.
+In 2022, the Company advanced a workstream to identify its Article 8 fund offerings, as well as progressing with the development of a Sustainability Framework.